 How it works

 If you’d rather dip in and out of their range, perhaps for a special occasion, you can rent each piece on their website based on their individual price tags.
-So this coat, for example, would be £79 to rent.

 Once you’re finished with your item, you arrange pick up with them and then start all over again!